zc/zc.recipe.filetemplate/src/zc/recipe/filetemplate/README.txt

 7. Show that different options work.
 8. Show that the file is executable.
 9. Run the script after creation!
 Separate recipe?
+     -- This could be done using an existing recipe that runs the script generated using this; no need for this recipe to grow that functionality.

 Tracking template-based dependencies